aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-save-stream/_index.md

 newProject.save(projectStream, SaveFileFormat.Xml);
 ```

-## Step 5: Display Result
+## Step 5: display result
 Finally, output a confirmation message so you know the operation completed successfully.
 ```java
 System.out.println("Project file generated Successfully");
 ```

-## Common Issues & Tips
+## Common issues & tips
 - **Incorrect directory path** – Ensure `dataDir` ends with the appropriate file separator (`/` or `\`) for your OS.
 - **Unclosed stream** – In production code, wrap the stream handling in a try‑with‑resources block to automatically close the stream.
 - **License not set** – If you run the code without a valid license, Aspose.Tasks will add a watermark to the generated file.

-## Frequently Asked Questions
+## Frequently asked questions
 ### Can I use Aspose.Tasks with other programming languages?
 Yes, Aspose.Tasks supports multiple programming languages including .NET, C++, and Java.

 ### Is there a free trial available for Aspose.Tasks?
-Yes, you can access a free trial from [here](https://releases.aspose.com/).
+Yes, you can access a free trial from the Aspose.Tasks free trial page (https://releases.aspose.com/).

 ### Where can I find documentation for Aspose.Tasks?
-You can refer to the documentation [here](https://reference.aspose.com/tasks/java/).
+You can refer to the Aspose.Tasks Java API documentation (https://reference.aspose.com/tasks/java/).

 ### How can I get support for Aspose.Tasks?
-You can get support from the community forum [here](https://forum.aspose.com/c/tasks/15).
+You can get support from the Aspose.Tasks community forum (https://forum.aspose.com/c/tasks/15).

 ### Can I purchase a temporary license for Aspose.Tasks?
-Yes, temporary licenses are available for purchase [here](https://purchase.aspose.com/temporary-license/).
+Yes, temporary licenses are available for purchase on the Aspose temporary license page (https://purchase.aspose.com/temporary-license/).

 ## FAQ
 **Q: How do I integrate this code into a web service?**